 LESLIE: Alright.
-Now we’ve got Diane in Illinois who needs some extra storage space at her money pit.
+Now we’ve got Diane in Illinois who wants to convert deck into living space at her money pit.
 How can we help you today?

 DIANE: Well, I have a deck off of our master bedroom.
 And it’s a 12×12 deck and I want to turn it into a walk-in closet.
 And I want to bring my washer and dryer from the basement upstairs and put it into that closet.

-TOM: Well, this sounds like a good project, Diane, but I have to tell you that generally, when people try to convert a deck into a finished room – I’ve seen it done many, many times, especially in the 20 years I spent as a professional home inspector – it just doesn’t work, for a lot of reasons.
+TOM: Well, this sounds like a good project, Diane, but I have to tell you that generally, when people try to convert deck into living space – I’ve seen it done many, many times, especially in the 20 years I spent as a professional home inspector – it just doesn’t work, for a lot of reasons.

 And I can understand that you want it to flow nicely into the house and all of that but you’re really talking about an addition here.
 And if you’re going to build an addition, you typically were going to build it different than a deck.
 What I would recommend is that even though this is a small project, it’s a complicated project.
 Because not only do you want a closet, you also want laundry there.

-I think this is a great opportunity for you to consult with an architect because you have a lot to do to get this done correctly.
+I think whether you can convert deck into living space is an opportunity for you to consult with an architect because you have a lot to do to get this done correctly.
 And you also don’t want to make it look like it’s sort of slapped on the outside of your house because it’s going to detract from your home value.